nnirror/facet/README.md

 This can be useful when you want to access the same pattern across multiple commands.

 - **set** ( _name_ )
-	- saves a FacetPattern's data in memory on the pattern generator server, for reference as a variable in future operations.
+	- saves a FacetPattern's data in memory, for reference as a variable in future operations.
 Any FacetPatterns stored via `.set()` will only be stored until the server is closed.
 	- if a pattern stored with `set()` has more than one piece of data in it, the corresponding variable will be an array.
 If  the pattern has one piece of data in it, the corresponding variable will be a float.
 	- **NOTE**: when you run the `.set()` command for the first time after starting the system, if you're also running commands that reference that variable in the same block, an error might display: `{your_variable_name_here} is undefined`.
 This will resolve after the first loop, after the variable you just set has fully propagated into the environment.
 		- example: